Asbestos Exposure and Veterans

 Air Force Asbestos Exposure

 During the first and second World Wars, the Air Force was a part of the U.S. Army.
 The organization expanded rapidly during World War II and was named as a separate military branch in 1947 — a time when asbestos use on bases, military vehicles, and aircraft was widespread.
-The fiber was used to insulate ceilings, walls, and floor tiles in buildings and barracks.
+The Air Force used asbestos to insulate ceilings, walls, and floor tiles in buildings and barracks.
 Asbestos-laden materials were found in aircraft brake systems, engine valves, and gaskets.
 Airmen, especially mechanics, were repeatedly exposed to high levels of the toxic mineral, putting them at risk for future asbestos-related illnesses.

-High-Risk Asbestos Exposure Occupations
+High-Risk Military Occupations for Asbestos Exposure

 - Boatswain’s Mate